eeditiones/tei-examples/README.md

 * encoding of textual variants in parallel-segmentation method
 * encoding of textual variants in other methods
 * samples using ROI encoding for lines, words or even single glyphs
+* RTL and non-European script text samples (ideally with translation into English or other language to make it work as an example for users who can't read the script)

 ## Contributing